 10. Analysis of Channel Performance

 Measuring customer service performance by channel is key to know where to spend time and money.
 For example, if Facebook chat leads to much more frequent positive outcomes, encourage customers to use that channel and train staff members to respond properly.
-Or if using different forms of customer support content, like a video, could be an engaging avenue to explore.
+Or if using different forms of customer support content, like a Shopify tutorial video, could be an engaging avenue to explore.

 Using KPIs to evaluate your customer service team is all about optimization on an individual and team level.
 It’s about seeing where things are going wrong and taking meaningful steps to correct courses from hiring and training to ongoing management and optimization.